 James Fullington, better known as The Sandman in the world of professional wrestling, had a face that was bleeding profusely and, unlike the old days, he wasn’t getting paid a goddamn dime.

 De-escalation techniques are law enforcement’s holy grails to resolving conflicts peacefully.
 Among those studied and researched methodologies, it would be hard to find a section recommending subduing the drunken man at your restaurant by throwing a beer mug at his face.
-Unfortunately, the owner of this nondescript restaurant, one Ralph “T.J.”
-Tarone, felt this was a wise course of action to take with the drunken, lumbering 6’4” 280 pound Fullington.
+Unfortunately, this nondescript restaurant owner, one Ralph "T.J."
+Tarone, felt this was a wise course of action to take with the drunken, lumbering 6’4" 280 pound Fullington.

 If only the mug had missed!
 Maybe it could’ve harmlessly crashed into the faux brick walls, at worst harpooning one of the replaceable black and white photographs of the rat pack boozily conquering Vegas.
 Maybe the music would’ve stopped, the yelling would’ve paused, and in that moment of silence, maybe Fullington could’ve soberly collected himself enough to see where the night was headed.
 The cockroaches scurry when the lights are thrown on.
 The drunken moment of clarity.
 It would’ve been better for all.

 Instead, Tarone’s aim was true, a fastball into the strike zone, a direct shot right into Fullington’s well-scarred mug.
-The mug exploded into lacerating glass shards and Fullington’s face immediately began spewing concerning amounts of blood, according to onlookers.
-It was a serious injury and he needed medical attention.
+According to onlookers, the mug exploded into lacerating glass shards, and Fullington’s face immediately began spewing concerning amounts of blood.
+It was a serious injury, and he needed medical attention.
 Any normal person would have been incapacitated, at least cowed by concerning volumes of blood pouring from their face, but Fullington isn’t normal.
 As you’ll soon see, this wasn’t his first dance with a crimson mask.
 A drunken juggernaut, it just made him more enraged.

 He needed vengeance!
 He needed those who hurt him to pay!
 He needed to do something drastic!
 Think quick: what do restaurants have in abundance that can be used as dangerous projectiles?
 Beer glasses!
 Fullington, a q-tip dipped in red paint, began grabbing and heaving beer glasses at every employee of the restaurant he could see.
 Broken glass rained.